dqops/dqo/docs/examples/string-max-length.md

 ORDER BY time_period, time_period_utc
 **************************************************
 ```
 You can also see the results returned by the sensor.
-The actual value in this example is 31, what is above maximum
+The actual value in this example is 31, which is above the maximum
 threshold level set in the Fatal error (8.0).

 ```